SrijanBadhya/Debsoc/Running the PES Debsoc.md

 This used to be our regular post session hangout spot back in 2023, but the last time I went here was after the online tournament Mukhtalif.

 Online tournaments can be severely lacking in fun, and it was hard for me to engage people in conversation post their debates, because I was busy preparing and giving my OAs.
+People were sad and everyone wanted to quit before round 5.
 I reached out to shenanigans 5.0, and they gave me the idea of chilling at Cafe Down The Alley.
+(We still proceeded to quit round 5 lol)

 This was a great idea because it had food and great games.
 Some people played Chess, sometimes people played Uno (I'll hate Debsoc Uno till my dying day because everyone debates over the rules), and we played Jenga, the greatest group game there (because it's so fun for everyone to experience people shaking the tower of blocks).

-The food is on the pricier side and they unfortunately seem to no longer have a discount for PES s
+The food is on the pricier side and they unfortunately seem to no longer have a discount for PES students.

+I like how it's still able to simulate the fun chill vibe of acco at offline tournaments.

 ## Community